MuhammadAbuSufian/SimpleChatApp/README.md

       }
    3. Run 'update-database' from package maneger console to migrate database.
    4. After migration is done, Run the project with visual studio and project will be run on localhost port:44385.

+   ### Run Angular Application
+   1. Open project folder and move to ChatClient directory and click shift and mouse right button together then open from here power-shell/command-prompt.
+   2. Run 'npm install' to install all the node packages for the angular appication.
+   3. Run 'npm start' command to run the application on 'http://localhost:4200'